Put your foot down for a great cause!

 Sounds easy, right?
 Well, perhaps not.
 But certainly rewarding, inspiring – and enormously appreciated!

 Let’s face it.
 Taking 10,000 steps a day for 28 days straight is one heck of a commitment!
 But every step will be made easier because you’ll know that it’s all for a very worthy cause.

 Thanks to the sponsorship of friends, family and colleagues, you’ll raise vital funds to help pay for equipment, therapy, and research into groundbreaking treatments for cerebral palsy.

 Every dollar you raise during Steptember allows us to provide much-needed services, support, and care for so many kids and adults living with cerebral palsy and their families.
-Kids like Pippa and Dan, who have shown more courage and determination in their first few years than most of us need to in a lifetime.
+Kids like Dan (pictured), have shown more courage and determination in his first few years than most of us need to in a lifetime.

 But these things are only possible with your support.
-So go on, register your interest today.
-The steps that you’ll take this Steptember will help more kids like Pippa and Dan to take theirs, and that’s a beautiful thing.
+So go on, register today.
+The steps that you’ll take this Steptember will help more kids like Dan, and that’s a beautiful thing.

 3. The aim is for each team member to take 10,000 steps every day for 28 days during the month of September.
 That’s the equivalent of virtually climbing the highest peak on every continent!
 Not bad for a month’s legwork.

 4. 10,000 steps per day is no easy feat, so make every step count by asking your friends, colleagues and family members to sponsor you by making an online donation or you could even hold your own mini fundraiser.

 Walking isn’t the only way to reach your daily step count.
 You can run, cycle, swim or even dance your way to glory.
 There are over 40 different activities you can convert to steps including activities for people with a disability.